An improved sweeping domain decomposition preconditioner for the Helmholtz equation: Numerical experiments

 Results, in particular iteration counts and computation times, of the computations are given in Table~\ref{tab:SaltModel}.
 Our main conclusion is that there is large improvement in computation times and memory use compared to the pure sweeping methods described in \cite{PoulsonEtAl2013}, such that the method becomes comparable to in computation times to some of the fastests methods in the literature, see for example \cite{CalandraEtAl2013}, where a combination of a two-grid and a shifted Laplacian method was considered and \cite{RiyantiEtAl2007,WangDeHoopXia2011} for further examples of solvers applied to large scale examples.

 Considering the results as a function of problem size we see that computation times increase with problem size, even if the number of processes also increases.
 Several factors contribute to this: the number of iterations increases slowly, the cost of the sparse direct solve increases somewhat faster than linearly and cost related to the parallellization will also typically increase.
+When the MUMPS solver is used with 32 cores, the computation times are somewhat longer compared to 8 or 16 cores.
+While it is difficult to explain this precisely, it is likely that the slow communication over multiple nodes (instead of just within a node) contributes to this.